What does Time Doctor monitor on my computer?

 Time Doctor increases overall productivity by monitoring computer usage in five major ways.

-5. Webcam Shots (Optional): Time Doctor companies have the option to enable the webcam capture feature as well.
-If webcam shots are activated for a user, that user will receive a notification in their desktop app so that they know the feature has been activated.
+Time Doctor companies have the option to enable the webcam capture feature as well.
+If webcam shots are activated for a user, that user will receive a notification from their desktop app so that they know the feature has been activated.

 Keyboard and Mouse Activity

 Mouse movements and clicks are counted as well as keystrokes.
 Time Doctor does not record which keys were pressed, only that a key, in general, was pressed.
 A manager can specify how long a team member is allowed to be idle with no computer activity before they will receive a popup asking if they are still working.
-If there is no response to the popup, the team member is automatically put on a Break period.
-All breaks are not included in normal payroll time.
-However, time can be added manually to a member’s payroll for time spent away from the computer if they were still working on company projects, pending manager’s approval.
+If there is no response to the popup, the team member is automatically put on a Break.
+No breaks are included in normal payroll time.
+Manual time can, however, be added to a user’s payroll for the time spent away from the computer if they were still working on company projects, pending manager’s approval.

-A manager has the option of enabling screenshots, which are taken every three minutes.
+A manager has the option of enabling screenshots, which are taken every three minutes by default.
 We find that this feature is not necessary for the majority of team members, but it depends on specific work environments.
-Screenshots are another way for managers to confirm their team members are working as well as what they are working on.
-Each screenshot shows what task is currently being performed.
-Managers can download these image files to a folder for viewing or they can view them online through the Time Doctor dashboard.
+Screenshots are another way for managers to confirm their team members are working and to check what they are working on.
+Each screenshot shows the task that is currently being performed.
+Managers can download these image files to a folder for viewing or they can view them online through the Time Doctor web dashboard.